 Rose gold is a gold alloy that is similar in color to copper.
 This is due to its higher copper content.
 It is also referred to as red gold and pink gold.
 It is much more pink in color than 14k yellow gold, but a bit less pink than copper.
 Pure copper is not a good choice for a wedding band because it tarnishes very quickly, it is extremely soft, and will turn most people’s skin green.
 Which, is not harmful, just unsightly.
 14k rose gold is a great option for someone wanting a copper colored wedding band.

-The white metals that I typically work with are 10k, 14k and 18k white gold, 14k palladium white gold and 950 palladium.
+The white metals that we typically work with are 10k, 14k and 18k white gold, and platinum.
 14k white gold and 14k palladium white gold both contain 58.5% pure gold, but are alloyed with other metals to make them more white in color.
 14k white gold contains gold, nickel, copper, and zinc.
 Whereas 14k palladium white gold contains gold, copper, silver, and palladium.
 14k palladium white gold does not contain nickel, which is a metal allergen for a lot of people.

 950 palladium is 95% pure palladium.
 Palladium is a metal in the platinum family, and shares many characteristics as platinum – durability, tarnish resistance, and is hypo-allergenic.
 It is a precious metal, and in addition to being used in jewelry, is has often been used in catalytic converters.
 It is a “white metal” that is slightly more gray than platinum or sterling silver.
 Palladium is much less expensive than platinum, but very as durable as platinum.
 But, like platinum is is more prone to scratching and dinging than white gold.